toya-opensource/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 ## 1. The Objectives of a Token Economics Design

-Public permission-less blockchains are open and distributed systems with diverse groups of participants.
+Public permissionless blockchains are open and distributed systems with diverse groups of participants.
 A well-designed crypto-economics model is to provide incentives so that participants' pursuit of own economic interests leads to desired emergent behaviors in alignment with the protocol, to contribute to the blockchain network's success.

 More specifically, the design of a crypto-economic system must provide answers to the following questions: